MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/New-MgApplicationExtensionProperty.md

 # New-MgApplicationExtensionProperty

 ## SYNOPSIS
-Create new navigation property to extensionProperties for applications
+Create a new directory extension definition, represented by an extensionProperty object.

 ## SYNTAX